nuetzliches/spocr/.ai/README-debug.md

 # SpocR Debug & Development Guide

-Companion playbook for fast iteration on the vNext generator.
-Pair these steps with the guardrails in `.github/instructions/spocr-v5-instructions.instructions.md` and keep `CHECKLIST.md` plus the vNext sub-checklists aligned before and after each debugging session.
+Companion playbook for fast iteration on the CLI generator.
+Pair these steps with the guardrails in `.github/instructions/spocr-v5-instructions.instructions.md` and keep `CHECKLIST.md` plus the sub-checklists aligned before and after each debugging session.

 ## Goals